 - Have explicit support and commitment from their Department Chair(s) or Center Director(s), to provide:

 - At least 75 percent (faculty) or 40 hours/week (fellows) protected time for two years;

 - Funding for the candidate's salary and fringes during this time, to the extent not supported by funding sources available to the Center for Translational Medicine (see details in RFA under "Financial Support");

 - Be committed to participate in the Program in a focused, active manner for 2 years.

 - Be committed to a clinical translational science research career.

 - Be appointed as a clinical research fellow, junior faculty, or resident at UT Southwestern or one of our CTSA partner institutions.

 - Have a terminal research or health-professional doctoral degree.

-- Complete required doctoral degree post-graduate training (e.g., internship and residency for those with an M.D. degree) by the date of the start of the program.
+- Have completed initial postgraduate professional training (e.g., internship for those with an M.D. degree) by the start of the program.

-- Hold U.S. Citizenship, or be a non-citizen national, or have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155), or some other verification of legal admission as a permanent residence.
-Individuals on temporary or student visas are not eligible.
+- Hold U.S. citizenship, or be a non-citizen national, or have been lawfully admitted for permanent residence and possess an Alien Registration Receipt Card (I-151 or I-155) or some other verification of legal admission as a permanent resident.
+Individuals on temporary or student visas are not eligible for NIH funding.